SidiZhan-zz/sidizhan.github.io/source/_posts/how-do-i-set-up-this-blog-site.md

 hexo new "new post"
 hexo generate
 hexo deploy
+git add .
+git commit -m "add a new post" git push
 ```
-you need to `generate` before  `deploy` if you want to push the new post into github.
+you need to `generate` the new post before  `deploy` if you want to push the new post into github.

 references